dpurgin/osk/README.md

 ```

 Note that the active selector still requires all style properties set, it behaves like a separate style and does not override any property of the same class without :active selector. *This behavior differs from standard CSS.*

+## Contacts
+If you have any questions, please contact me at <dmitriy.purgin@ibsproject.kz>